RetroAchievements/docs/docs/general/faq.md

 If you close your emulator before your achievements save, you must submit a [manual unlock](#how-do-i-request-a-manual-unlock).
 If you have a screenshot or recording of you earning the achievement, this is usually sufficient evidence, so be sure to take a screenshot of your achievements if you notice you are offline and are unable to reconnect.
-Please do not make a ticket if you earned the achievement, follow the manual unlock process.
+Please do not make a ticket if you earned the achievement.
+Follow the manual unlock process.

 ---